10 Delusional Beliefs Held by Chronic Worriers

-Chronic worriers believe many things about their worrying - most are delusional!
+Chronic worriers believe many things about their worrying, but most aren't true.

-As I’ve said before, pathological, uncontrollable worrying is extremely common, can be found in almost all the anxiety disorders, is the cardinal diagnostic feature of Generalized Anxiety Disorder, and is paralleled in depression and other conditions by perseverative ruminative thought.
-Chronic worrying is all about the individual’s ‘need’ to worry, the perseverative nature of worrisome thought, and the regular lack of closure or resolution to that worrying — the worrier spends hours worrying, with the usual outcome being that the topic of the worry now seems much worse than better!
+Pathological, uncontrollable worrying is extremely common, can be found in almost all the anxiety disorders, is the cardinal diagnostic feature of Generalized Anxiety Disorder, and is paralleled in depression and other conditions by perseverative ruminative thought.
+Chronic worrying is all about the individual’s "need" to worry, the perseverative nature of worrisome thought, and the regular lack of closure or resolution to that worrying — the worrier spends hours worrying, with the usual outcome being that the topic of the worry now seems much worse than better!

-So what delusional beliefs does the chronic worrier hold?
+So, which delusional beliefs does the chronic worrier hold?
 There are a lot!
-When I came to list these, I surprised even myself with the length of the list.
+When I listed them, I surprised even myself with the length of the list.
 And they are all delusional — by that, I mean they are thoughts and beliefs that do not reflect reality.
 Here’s my list of 10 delusional beliefs held by chronic worriers.

-4. “Worrying will prevent bad things happening”.
+4. “Worrying will prevent bad things happening.”
 No – worrying alone never prevented anything from happening, only actions stop things happening.
-Unfortunately, chronic worriers have very poor problem-solving confidence so are usually unlikely to reach a solution to a problem that they believe is worth acting on (see No. 6).
+Unfortunately, chronic worriers have very poor problem-solving confidence , so they are unlikely to reach a solution to a problem that they believe is worth acting on (see No. 6).

 7. “I must think through all the possible things that might happen otherwise I won’t be prepared.”
 No – worriers are excellent at continually asking themselves “What if…?” questions that fuel their worrying.
 But the more potential outcomes that you generate, the less likely they are to ever happen.